-How to Do GST Reconciliation in Excel (4 Suitable Methods)
+How to Do a GST Reconciliation in Excel (4 Methods)

 What Is GST Reconciliation in Excel?

-GST, which stands for Goods and Services Tax, is a type of tax on things you buy or services you use.
-It’s added to the cost of items and services you get.
-GST reconciliation in Excel refers to the process of comparing and matching the data from various sources to ensure the accuracy and completeness of GST-related transactions recorded in a business’s accounting or financial records.
-This reconciliation is important to identify any discrepancies between the GST amounts declared in the tax returns and the GST amounts reported in the business’s books.
+GST (Goods and Services Tax) is a tax applied to items you purchase or services you use.
+It’s added to the cost of goods and services.
+GST reconciliation in Excel involves comparing and matching data from various sources to ensure the accuracy and completeness of GST-related transactions recorded in a business’s accounting or financial records.
+The goal is to identify any discrepancies between the GST amounts declared in tax returns and the GST amounts reported in the business’s books.

-We have the following 2 datasets.
-The first one is the purchase book data with the GSTIN of the supplier, trade name, invoice date, invoice number, invoice value, taxable value and different types of GST values.
-This dataset can normally be obtained from a company’s accounting book.
+We have two datasets.
+The first dataset contains purchase book data, including the GSTIN of the supplier, trade name, invoice date, invoice number, invoice value, taxable value, and different types of GST values.
+Typically, this dataset can be obtained from a company’s accounting records.

 Showing purchase book data to Do GST reconciliation in Excel

-The following is the GSTR-2A data having the same heading as the purchase book data.
-The GSTR-2A data provides a comprehensive view of all the inward supplies received during a particular tax period.
+The GSTR-2A data has the same headings as the purchase book data.
+It provides a comprehensive view of all the inward supplies received during a particular tax period.
 This dataset is available to registered taxpayers on the GST portal.

 Showing GSTR-2A data to Do GST reconciliation in Excel

-We’ll use these 2 datasets to do GST reconciliation in Excel by 4 suitable methods.
+We will use these two datasets to perform GST reconciliation in Excel using four suitable methods.

-• Go to purchase book dataset and copy the invoice numbers and invoice values by pressing Ctrl + C together.
+• Copy the invoice numbers and invoice values by pressing Ctrl + C together.

 Copying invoice numbers and invoice values from purchase book dataset

-• Put the following formula in cell D5 and apply the Fill Handle tool to extract the invoice values from the GSTR-2A dataset based on invoice numbers-
+• In cell D5, enter the following formula to extract the invoice values from the GSTR-2A dataset based on invoice numbers:

 =VLOOKUP(B5,'GSTR-2A'!$E$4:$F$23,2,0)